Eureka Seven: Anime

 Eureka Seven consists of fifty episodes which aired from April 17, 2005, to April 2, 2006, on the Mainichi Broadcasting System and Tokyo Broadcasting System networks.

 Eureka Seven was available for online viewing on the Adult Swim Fix, Adult Swim's online video service before its televised debut on the Adult Swim channel between April 16, 2006, and ended on April 29, 2007.
 Adult Swim traditionally cut down the opening and ending themes from each episode to fit the series to American television's time restraints, which resulted in the final episode's first airing having actual content cut from it as the episode originally had no theme song sequences; it was re-aired properly the following week.
 In Canada, Eureka Seven premiered on YTV's Bionix block on September 8, 2006.

 Bandai Entertainment and its affiliates distributed the English version of Eureka Seven.
 It was released in the United States and Canada by Bandai Visual USA, in the United Kingdom by Beez Entertainment, and in Australia by Madman Entertainment.
 The first translated Region 1 DVD volume of the series was released on April 25, 2006, in the U.S., while the European Region 2 version was released on September 25, 2006.
 The English version was produced by Bang Zoom!
 Entertainment in Burbank, California.
 Following the 2012 closure of Bandai Entertainment, Funimation acquired the rights to the TV series and re-released the series on Blu-ray and DVD in 2014.

 An anime sequel titled Eureka Seven: AO began airing on April 12, 2012, and ended on November 20, 2012.
 There is a total of 24 episodes.
 It has been released in Japan on Blu-ray and DVD, along with an OVA titled "The Flower Fields of Jungfrau".
+An ONA episode, serving as an expanded finale for the series, was released in five parts from January 10 to March 2, 2017.
 On May 16, 2013, Funimation announced the official release date in English dub.
 The first twelve dubbed episodes were released on DVD/Blu-ray on August 13, 2013, and the rest of the series released on October 15, 2013.
-On January 6, 2014, Manga Entertainment had released the first half of the series.
+On January 6, 2014, Manga Entertainment released the first half of the series, with the second half released on March 10.